emmanuelmota/Beginning-coding-compression-algorithm/README.md

 In doing all of this you will learn the basic building blocks and patterns of programming. </br>
 Want to jump right in ?</br>
-Open this file and get started: [runLengthEncoding.js](https://github.com/emmanuelmota/Beginning-coding-compression-algorithm/blob/160756d23f05a196548e8edeff1c1419a0027993/runLengthEncoding.js)</br>
+Open this file to see the tutorial [runLengthEncoding.js](https://github.com/emmanuelmota/Beginning-coding-compression-algorithm/blob/160756d23f05a196548e8edeff1c1419a0027993/runLengthEncoding.js)</br>
+In another window open a coding environment (It's free to sign up) and get started!
+[REPL Coding environment](https://replit.com/)</br>
 Want to see JUST the code?
 [Click justTheCode.js](https://github.com/emmanuelmota/Beginning-coding-compression-algorithm/blob/master/justTheCode.js)
 This tutorial is written in Javascript.</br>
 If you have comments or suggestions please leave them here.</br>